webartistse/funko-showcase-workshop/STORAGE.md

 # 4. Storage Creation

+## 4.1 Set up Spaces Bucket

+1. Navigate to the **"Spaces Object Storage"** section in the DigitalOcean Cloud Console in the left sidebar.
+2. Click on the **"Create a Spaces Bucket"** button.
+3. Choose a datacenter region for your bucket.
+NY is the default.
+4. Give your bucket a unique name.
+5. Select a project to add your bucket to.
+6. Click on the **"Create Spaces Bucket"** button.

-## 4.1 Upload Images to DigitalOcean Spaces
+## 4.2 Upload Images to DigitalOcean Spaces

-1. Create a storage bucket using DigitalOcean Spaces.
-2. Upload the images to the bucket.
+1. Upload the images to the bucket.
+ - You can drag and drop the images into the browser window OR you can use the **"Upload Files"** button or the **"Create Folder"** button.
  - The images can be found here [images](/images)

 ## 4.2 Update Image URLs in the Database